List of dangerous snakes: True cobras

-The cobras (Naja spp) are a medically important group of snakes due to the number of bites and fatalities they cause across their geographical range.
+The cobras (Naja spp.) are a medically important group of snakes due to the number of bites and fatalities they cause across their geographical range.
 The genus Naja consists of 20 to 22 species, but has undergone several taxonomic revisions in recent years, so sources vary greatly.
 They range throughout Africa (including some parts of the Sahara where Naja haje can be found), Southwest Asia, Central Asia, South Asia, East Asia, and Southeast Asia.
 The most recent revision, listed 28 species after the synonymisation of Boulengerina and Paranaja with Naja.
 But unlike some other members of the family Elapidae (the species of the genus Bungarus, genus Oxyuranus, genus Pseudohaje, and especially genus Dendroaspis), half of the bites by many species of both African and Asian origin of the genus Naja are "dry bites" (a dry bite is a bite by a venomous snake in which no venom is released).
 Roughly 45–50% of bites by most cobra species are dry bites and thus don't cause envenomation.

-Some of the species which are known and documented to deliver dry bites in a majority of cases include: Naja naja, Naja kaouthia, Naja sputatrix, Naja siamensis, Naja haje, Naja annulifera, Naja anchietae and Naja nigricollis.
+Some of the species that are known and documented to deliver dry bites in a majority of cases include Naja naja, Naja kaouthia, Naja sputatrix, Naja siamensis, Naja haje, Naja annulifera, Naja anchietae, and Naja nigricollis.
 Some species will inject venom in the majority of their bites, but still deliver high number of dry bites (40–45%) include: Naja sumatrana, Naja melanoleuca, Naja atra, Naja mossambica and Naja katiensis.
 Within this genus, there are a few species in which dry bites are very rare.
 Envenoming occurs in at least 75–80% of bite cases involving these species.
-The species which typically cause envenomation in the majority of their bites include some of the more dangerous and venomous species of this genus: Naja oxiana, Naja philippinensis, Naja nivea, and Naja samarensis.
-There are many more species within the genus which have not yet been subject to much research and studies, and as a result, very little is known about their behaviour, venom, diet, habitat and general temperaments.
-Some of these species include Naja sagittifera, Naja annulata, Naja christyi and many others.
+The species that typically cause envenomation in the majority of their bites include some of the more dangerous and venomous species of this genus: Naja oxiana, Naja philippinensis, Naja nivea, and Naja samarensis.
+There are many more species within the genus that have not yet been subject to much research and studies, and as a result, very little is known about their behaviour, venom, diet, habitat, and general temperaments.
+Some of these species include Naja sagittifera, Naja annulata, Naja christyi, and many others.